-Functional performance tests shall demonstrate the correct installation and operation of each component, system, and system-to-system interface in accordance with the acceptance test requirements.
-Functional performance testing reports shall contain information addressing each of the building components tested, the testing methods utilized, and include any readings and adjustments made.
+Functional performance tests must show the correct installation and operation of each component, system, and system-to-system interface in accordance with the acceptance test requirements.
+Functional performance testing reports must include information addressing each of the building components tested, the testing methods used, and any readings and adjustments made.

-Develop and implement the functional performance tests to document (as set forth in the Commissioning Plan) that all components, equipment, systems, and system-to-system interfaces were installed as specified, and operate according to the OPR, BOD, and plans and specifications.
+Functional performance tests ensure that all components, equipment, systems, and system-to-system interfaces were installed as specified, and operate according to the OPR, BOD, and plans and specifications.

-The following systems to be functionally tested are listed in the BOD:
+The systems to be functionally tested and listed in the BOD:

 - 1. HVAC systems and controls.

 - 2. Indoor lighting system and controls.

 - 3. Water heating system and controls.

-- 4. Building Envelope Components.
+- 4. Building envelope components.

-12.7.2 Existing Law or Regulation
+13.7.2 Existing Law or Regulation